 Watching Over a National Research Tool

-As important a research tool as the Center is, it still has to operate safely.
+Posted by on As important a research tool as the Center is, it still has to operate safely.
 NRC inspectors check on the NIST facility at least twice annually to verify the reactor is operated safely and that only properly trained and licensed personnel run the reactor.
 Our ongoing reviews of the research reactor show that, even in the very unlikely case of the reactor’s systems failing during an accident, no effects are expected outside of the Center.

 Security is another key factor in our oversight of the Center, and we inspect the facility’s security at least once every two years.
 NIST must follow our requirements to properly control access to the Center.
 Our security rules also keep fresh reactor fuel under strict control until it goes into the reactor, as well as keeping the reactor’s used fuel securely stored until it can be sent back to the Department of Energy.